Mbed-TLS/mbedtls/docs/psa-transition.md

 ### PK format support interfaces

 The interfaces in `base64.h`, `asn1.h`, `asn1write.h`, `oid.h` and `pem.h` are intended to support X.509 and key file formats.
-They have no PSA equivalent since they are not directly about cryptography.

-In Mbed TLS 4.0, we are planning to keep the ASN.1 interfaces mostly unchanged.
-The evolution of Base64, OID and PEM as separate interfaces is still undecided at the time of writing.
+Since these APIs are not directly about cryptography, there is no PSA replacement in Mbed TLS 3.6 or in TF-PSA-Crypto 1.0.

 ## EC-JPAKE

 The PSA API exposes EC-JPAKE via the algorithm [`PSA_ALG_JPAKE`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/file/crypto__extra_8h/#c.PSA_ALG_JPAKE) and the PAKE API functions.
-At the time of writing, the PAKE API is still experimental, but it should offer the same functionality as the legacy `ecjpake.h`.
-Please consult the documentation of your version of Mbed TLS for more information.
+Note that Mbed TLS 3.6 implements a beta version of the PAKE API, which is not fully compatible with the final API.
+TF-PSA-Crypto implements the official PSA Crypto PAKE API 1.2.

 Please note a few differences between the two APIs: the legacy API is geared towards the use of EC-JPAKE in TLS 1.2, whereas the PSA API is protocol-agnostic.